-Generally, when collecting personal information in mainland UAE, consent should be obtained.
-Although there is no law setting out detailed requirements around fair processing or the collection of data, the failure to obtain consent in certain circumstances could mean that there is no defense available if a complaint is made under other laws, such as the Penal Code (Arts.
-378 and 379) or the law on Combatting Cybercrimes.
+The failure to obtain consent in certain circumstances could mean that there is no defense available if a complaint is made under other laws, such as the Penal Code (Arts.
+431 and 432) or the law on Combatting Cybercrimes.
 Penalties for breaches of these laws can be severe and include prison sentences as well as fines.

-The UAE does not have any specific consent requirements in the context of employee related personal data, but transferring this data to a third party, publishing employee data (e.g. on a website or on social media), or obtaining data through intrusive means (e.g., though photography, video recordings or online monitoring) risks violating other laws.
-It is therefore good practice to obtain consent before carrying out any of these types of high-risk activities.
-For the mainland, these laws are enforced through local law enforcement (breach of privacy falls within the prohibitions in the Penal Code or the Cybercrimes Law).
+Any transfer of personal data to a third party, publication of employee data (e.g. on a website or social media) or obtaining data through intrusive means such as photography, video recordings or online monitoring, risks violating other laws.
+It is therefore prudent to obtain consent before carrying out high-risk activities.
+On the mainland, these laws are enforced through local law enforcement (breach of privacy falls within the prohibitions in the Penal Code or the Cybercrimes Law).
 Any breach of the PDPL would be penalized by the UAE Data Office.

-The processing of health data protected under the ICT Health Law (Federal Law No. 2 of 2019 on the Use of Information and Communication Technology (ICT) in Health Fields) has additional restrictions relating to the collection, processing and transfer of health data.
+The processing of protected health data is separately regulated under the ICT Health Law (Federal Law No. 2 of 2019 on the Use of Information and Communication Technology (ICT) in Health Fields), which has additional restrictions relating to the collection, processing and transfer of health data.
 At this time, it’s unclear whether health-related employment data would be subject to this requirement or whether the law will only apply to healthcare companies such as medical providers and insurers.
-Implementing regulations are expected to provide more clarification in the future.

 Free Trade Zones

 When free zones have a data protection law, the personal data should be processed and handled in accordance with that law.
 However, the federal UAE laws will generally also apply, except when they are explicitly excluded under the law of the relevant free zone (such as the PDPL for free zones with data protection laws in place).